Aeroluna/LunaCoopMod/README.md

 I know they were originally meant to be Valkyries, but hey, they're Liberators, so give them Defender Mode!
 Also gives more reason to invest in sky Stukov.

+- Fixed a bug where the icon of the button for Mech Attack Speed mastery was not colored.

 ## Fenix

 - Remove Disruptors.